molonc/Epiclomal/process_real_data/README.md

 # Scripts for pre-processing the real data
-These are the scripts used by the pre-process pipeline.
+These are the scripts used by the pre-process pipeline, given a set of region coordinates.

 - Task 1: CpG_coordinates_accross_regions - Extracts the CpG coordinates for the given regions, outputs one file per chromosome.
 Output file example: